nzakas/understandinges6/manuscript/10-Arrays.md

 * `setFloat32(byteOffset, value, littleEndian)` - Write a float32 starting at `byteOffset`
 * `getFloat64(byteOffset, littleEndian)` - Read a float64 starting at `byteOffset`
 * `setFloat64(byteOffset, value, littleEndian)` - Write a float64 starting at `byteOffset`

+The float-related methods are only different in that they accept an additional optional boolean indicating whether the value should be read or written as little-endian. (*Little-endian* means the least significant byte is at byte 0, instead of in the last byte.)

 To see a "set" and a "get" method in action, consider the following example: